 Rob Flain, IAG Group Service Manager, IAG Group Service . . .

-I see the 1.5Ω R15 protecting amplifiers from the T1 crowbar short and also from low frequency excursions at amplifier switch on and due to footfall where the impedance of the input transformers is almost a short circuit Footfall occurs during record playback where low frequency excursions are produced by the cartridge as people walk across suspended floors near the turntable and I'm sure it was noticed as a problem during development of the ESL 63 as fuses in the QUAD 405 were blow
+I understand the 1.5Ω R15 protecting amplifiers from the T1 crowbar short and also from low frequency excursions at amplifier switch on and due to footfall where the impedance of the input transformers is less than 4Ω ~ Footfall occurs during record playback where low frequency excursions are produced by the cartridge as people walk across suspended floors near the turntable and I'm sure it was noticed as a problem during development of the ESL 63 as fuses in the QUAD 405 were blown

 The capacitor C25 must simply be to maintain the input sensitivity in the audio range ~ It is difficult to model the effect of the R15 C25 combination because the input impedance is high and variable in the region up to 500Hz where the combination turns over ~ There is NO benefit fitting a ridiculously large 220µF polycap it is better to simply by pass C25 with a polycap if you must

 ||My first test was to bypass R15 and C25 and FS2 of each speaker by removing FS2 and wiring directly from the input to one pad where FS2 had been mounted ~ Pink wire in picture